Keeping Bread Fresh And Crusty (Reviving Stale Baguette)

 There is a reason why a lot of people keep bread in a breadbox or bin.
 In the 1960s almost every home in the United States had one and now breadboxes are making a comeback.

-Unlike a plastic bag, a well-designed breadbox is designed to keep bread fresh allowing the bread to bread and keep some of its best characteristics, like the crispy crust and soft interior, while keeping out pests or scavenging pets and reduce the danger of the bread getting moldy.
+Unlike a plastic bag, a well-designed breadbox is designed to keep bread fresh allowing the bread to bread and keep some of its best characteristics, like the crispy crust and soft interior, while keeping out pests or scavenging pets and reducing the danger of the bread getting moldy.

 A breadbox might not be necessary if you only eat pre-sliced loaves, but if you want to keep homemade or artisan loaves fresh for a few days, it might be a good investment.

-TAP ON IMAGE TO VIEW PRICE
+TAP ON IMAGE TO CHECK PRICE

 A flat-topped breadbox allows you to store other pantry items on top.
 Most bakers prefer a wooden breadbox with a roll-top front, but my favorite is a ceramic breadbox with a bamboo cutting board base like this one here on Amazon.
 It also works great keeping my bagels from going stale.